turingschool/career-development-curriculum/module_four/job_search_mentorship_application.md

 ### Resume
 4 = Well Above Expectations:

-* Resume includes all necessary components, an eye-catching layout, no spelling/grammatical errors, incorporates all relevant feedback from resume review, the resume has been customized so that it stands out, and it includes a personal website link and/or personal projects that have not been required at Turing
+* Resume includes all necessary components, an eye-catching layout, no spelling/grammatical errors, incorporates all relevant feedback from resume review, the resume has been customized so that it stands out, and it includes a personal website link and/or personal projects that are outside the Turing curriculum

 3 = Meets Expectations: